anywhichway/watchlight/README.md

 hierarchy.
 Any type of data can be stored in cells.
 There is no support for selecting, cutting, pasting, etc.; although, these could be provided by a wrapper.

+### Dimension and Cell

+`Dimension` is a psuedo-class.
+You can't check `instanceof`.
+Any time an undefined property or sub-property is accessed on a `Sheet` a `Dimension` is created.
+If a `Dimension` is directly assigned a value or a function, it is converted into an instance of the psuedo-class `Cell`. `Cells` only exist at leaves.
+Existing `Dimensions` can be overridden and converted into a `Cell` by direct assignment.

+Cells in a `Sheet` have a function `withFormat` that can take either a string or a function as an argument.
+If a string, then it should be an un-interpolated string template literal that accesses `this.valueOf()`.
+If a function, it will get the cell as its `this` value, so it can call `this.valueOf()`.
+It should return a string.

 The code below can be <a href="./examples/sheets/basic.html" target=_tab>run</a> or <a href="./examples/sheets/basic.js">viewed</a>
 in the <a href="./examples/index.htm" target=_tab>examples></a> directory.